slacgismo/gismo-cloud-deploy/README.md

 ##### Number of process files

-The following instructions will generate run-command.
-It starts from asking you if you would like to process all files in the defined data bucket in `config.yaml`.
+The following instructions will generate the run-command.
+It starts by asking if you would like to process all files in the defined data bucket in `config.yaml`.
 Hit enter button to give the default answer `no`.

 ```bash
 Do you want to process all files in the databucket that defined in config.yaml? (default answer:no)
 ```

-If you type `no`, then the following instruction will ask you type the number of process files.
-You can hit enter button to give the default answer `1`.
-That means this application will process the first one files in the defined data bucket.
+If you type `no`, the following instruction will ask you to type the number of process files.
+You can enter to give the default answer `1`.
+This application will process the first files in the defined data bucket.

 ```bash
 ("How many files you would like process? \n Input an postive integer number.
 It processes first 'n'( n as input) number files.",) (default:1) (must be an integer):